AlecHero/DL-CausalSpeechProject/README.md

 ```

 **Full training run:**
-This requires that you have set up the full EARS-WHAM dataset by following this [guide](https://github.com/sp-uhh/ears_benchmark)
+This requires that you have set up the full EARS-WHAM dataset by following this [guide](https://github.com/sp-uhh/ears_benchmark).
+We decided to resample the data to 16kHz, as this is the sampling rate of the data we used for training.
+You can do this and see our code for resampling in our Dataloader folder.

 ```bash
 python train.py --config config/student_from_teacher.yaml